infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/sustainability_lab/howtojoin.md

 ---

-## ⚠️ Troubleshooting
+## ⚠️ Troubleshooting Connection Issues

-* Double-check the server address and port.
-* Ensure your firewall or parental controls aren’t blocking connections.
-* Restart Minecraft and your device.
-* Still stuck?
-Reach out to a staff member.
+Having trouble joining the server?
+Don't worry — here are some quick fixes and tips to help you get connected.

 ---

+### 🔌 General Connection Problems

+* **"Invalid IP" or "Connection Error"**

+  * Double-check the server address:

+    * `therenewal.earth:25565` for **Java Edition**
+    * `therenewal.earth` port `19132` for **Bedrock Edition** (Geyser-compatible)
+  * Ensure your internet connection is stable.
+  * Make sure your firewall, antivirus, or parental controls aren’t blocking Minecraft.
+  * Restart your device.

+---

+### 📱 Bedrock Edition (via Geyser)

+* **Chunks not loading**

+  * Set your render distance to **9** or lower in settings.
+  * Restart your game after adjusting render distance.

+* **Login/authentication problems**
+  * Ensure you're signed in with a Microsoft account that has *both* Java and Bedrock editions.

+* **Joining community server instead of therenewal.earth**
+   * Double check DNS configuration
+   * Restart your system

+---

+### 💻 Java Edition

+No major issues currently reported.

+---

+### 🆘 Still Need Help?

+If you're still stuck, reach out to a staff member in our Discord or in-game chat.
+We're happy to help!

+---

-See you in-game ✨
+See you in-game! ✨